DominikMueller64/Meiosis/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE for build with R-devel:

-*checking compiled code ...
-NOTE

-File ‘Meiosis/libs/Meiosis.so’:

-  Found no calls to: ‘R_registerRoutines’, ‘R_useDynamicSymbols’

-It is good practice to register native routines and to disable symbol search.

-See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.

 ## Downstream dependencies
-This is the first release.
+This is the first submission.